pandio-com/pandioml/README.md

 # PandioML - Pandio.com Machine Learning

-This repository contains the PandioML Python library and PandioCLI tool to develop and deploy machine learning for streaming data.
+This repository contains the PandioML Python library to develop and deploy machine learning for streaming data.

 At a high level, PandioML provides three things: